ibm-cloud-docs/ContinuousDelivery/pipeline_composites.md

 ## Adding apps from IBM UrbanCode Deploy
 {: #compositepipeline_add_apps}

 If you are a member of an org that integrated with IBM UrbanCode Deploy by using DevOps Connect, you can add the apps that you can access in UrbanCode Deploy to the composite pipeline.
-For installation instructions, see [Using IBM Bluemix DevOps Connect to integrate with IBM UrbanCode Deploy](/docs/services/ContinuousDelivery/pipeline_composites.html#compositepipeline_devops_connect).
+For installation instructions, see [Using {{site.data.keyword.Bluemix_notm}}DevOps Connect to integrate with IBM UrbanCode Deploy](/docs/services/ContinuousDelivery/pipeline_composites.html#compositepipeline_devops_connect).

 When you are a member of an org that is connected to IBM UrbanCode Deploy, you can add UrbanCode Deploy apps to composite pipelines, select the app processes to include in the deployment plan, and customize the deployment of the apps.